 Assistant Professor, Counseling Psychology

 Dr. Zell has a PhD in Social Psychology from Florida State University.
-She teaches courses in Social Psychology, Positive Psychology, and Psychology & Christianity, as well as General Psychology.
-She has a wide range of research interests that include social comparison, deception in politics, humility, self-control, and forgiveness.
-Outside of school, Anne and her husband Andy and their kids William, Lucy, and Abraham all love reading books and playing outside.
+She teaches courses in Social Psychology, Positive Psychology, and General Psychology.
+She has a wide range of research interests that include social comparison, attitudes about deception in politics, reactions to political fact-checking, humility, and the "Dark Triad".
+Outside of school, Anne and her husband Andy and their kids William, Lucy, Abraham, and Virginia all love reading books, playing outside, making messes, and having snacks.

 Dr. Christina DeVita